Welcome to the Expert Agent Learning Centre!Â

 By default, this agreement type will set your review/renewal date for 12 month's time for you to be able to manage and review any future rent increases.
 The term expiry will stay blank (as there is no fixed term).
 And the Term Type will be Periodical.

-For Compliant Letters and Agreements users; the new Periodic Tenancy Agreements should be available from the 2nd April.
+For Compliant Letters and Agreements users; there are draft Periodic Tenancy Agreements available, finalised versions should be available from the 16th April.
 Please refer to the below FAQ on the release of the 2026 letters:

 What are the changes to the Compliant Documents for 2026?